 The Space Microbiology Laboratory studies the genetic and physiological responses of cells to the combined effect of microgravity and space-relevant radiation fluxes.

-This lab is open to students with an inquisitive mind and an interest in the role of ionizing radiation on the ability of cells to respond to different forms of stress on Earth and in space.
+This lab is open to students with an inquisitive mind and an interest in the role of microorganisms to different forms of stress on Earth and in space.
 Working here, students will learn how to simulate space conditions and how to identify changes at the gene-expression level that explain physiological and behavioral responses – highly valuable skills for biomedical and aerospace careers.

-- Biosafety equipment for the safe manipulation biological samples
+- Biosafety equipment for the safe manipulation of microbial specimens

 - Multi-mode microplate reader to measure absorbance, fluorescence and luminescence in cells and cell extracts